-The education level of Lakewood citizens is a little higher than the average for US cities and towns: 21.82% of adults in Lakewood have at least a bachelor's degree.
+The population of Lakewood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lakewood, 21.82% have at least a bachelor's degree.

 The per capita income in Lakewood in 2010 was $26,982, which is middle income relative to Washington and the nation.
 This equates to an annual income of $107,928 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.

 Lakewood is an extremely ethnically-diverse city.
 The people who call Lakewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakewood residents report their race to be White, followed by Black or African-American.
 Lakewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 16.15% of the city’s residents.
 Important ancestries of people in Lakewood include German, Irish, English, Norwegian, and Italian.